Raj-2002/Maven-Fuzzy-Factory-Database/PRE_MID_AD_HOCS.md

 |----------|--------|--------|
 | 3895     | 112    | 0.0288 |

+### Result interpretation

+- Current conversion rate indicates a shortfall below the crucial 4% threshold.
+- To achieve optimal economic viability, a strategic adjustment is required.
+- Proposed action: Dial down search bids to align with the existing conversion rate.
+- Objective: Mitigate over-spending and ensure judicious resource allocation.

 ## Task - 3 - Gsearch Volume Trends - May 12, 2012